-Facility Name: Pearl City Baseyard, Highways Division, Department of Transportation Inspector's Name & Title: Date & Time of Inspection: Weather: [Raining Cloudy Sunny Rain in 24 hrs?
-Yes ☐ No ISSUE BEING EVALUATED NO N/A COMMENTS SWPCP AND DOCUMENTATION Is the SWPCP onsite?
+Facility Name: Pearl City Baseyard, Highways, Department of Transportation Inspector's Name & Title: Date & Time of Inspection: Weather: Raining Cloudy Sunny Rain in 24 hrs? 🗌 Yes 🗌 No

+ISSUE BEING EVALUATED YES NO N/A COMMENTS SWPCP AND DOCUMENTATION Is the SWPCP onsite?
 Has the SWPCP map been updated to reflect current baseyard conditions?
 Are there any changes needed to the SWPCP based on the current observed baseyard conditions?
 Are the inspection reports onsite?
-Is the National Pollutant Discharg Elimination System NPDES perm Is the employee training current a documented? nd Have any spills of a reportable quantity (25-gallons or more) been reported and/or documented since last inspection?
-GOOD HOUSEKEEPING Are paved areas that are potential to storm water generally free and accumulated sediment and debris clear of Are the rubbish bins covered?
-Is rubbish managed to prevent over of waste storage containers and/or of contact with storm water, if necessity is not contact with storm water, if necessity is not contact with storm water. prevention
+Is the National Pollutant Discharge Elimination System NPDES permit onsite?
+Is the employee training current and documented?
+Have any spills of a reportable quantity (25- gallons or more) been reported and/or documented since last inspection?
+GOOD HOUSEKEEPING Are paved areas that are potentially exposed to storm water generally free and clear of accumulated sediment and debris?
+Are the rubbish bins covered?
+Is rubbish managed to prevent overflowing of waste storage containers and/or prevention of contact with storm water, if necessary?